Arvind Kejriwal gets bail from Supreme Court in Delhi liquor policy case

 The Supreme Court on Friday granted bail to Delhi Chief Minister Arvind Kejriwal in the liquor policy case.
 The Aam Aadmi Party chief has been in jail for about five months.

+During the earlier proceedings, Senior Advocate Abhishek Manu Singhvi, representing Kejriwal, contended that the CBI taking him into custody was an “insurance arrest”, or a way to keep the chief minister behind bars even if he got bail in the Enforcement Directorate case.

+On the other hand, the CBI alleged that Kejriwal played a pivotal role in formulating the now-scrapped liquor policy.
+The agency alleged that his actions were not only illegal, but also part of a larger conspiracy involving financial irregularities and misuse of public office.

-Kejriwal was arrested by the Enforcement Directorate on March 21, which is investigating allegations of money laundering in the liquor policy case based on a first information report filed by the Central Bureau of Investigation.
+Kejriwal was arrested by the Enforcement Directorate on March 21, which is investigating allegations of money laundering in the case based on a first information report filed by the Central Bureau of Investigation.

+The central agency is looking into allegations of corruption against Kejriwal in the case.
+The Enforcement Directorate is investigating allegations of money laundering linked to the matter.

 The two central agencies have alleged that the Aam Aadmi Party government modified Delhi’s now-scrapped liquor policy by increasing the commission for wholesalers from 5% to 12%.
 This allegedly facilitated the receipt of bribes from wholesalers who had a substantial market share and turnover.